TelerikAcademy/QA-Academy/11. Automated Testing with Selenium WebDriver/homework/README.md

 # Selenium WebDriver
 ## Homework

-1. Go to https://www.telerik.com/, form navigation menu click on “Your Account” and then click on “Create an account for free”.
+1. Go to [https://www.telerik.com/](https://www.telerik.com/), form navigation menu click on “Your Account” and then click on “Create an account for free”

 * Fill the form as shown below – fill your email, first name, and leave Company Name blank.
 Verify that a message about missing Company name appears.

 </br>